SantanderMetGroup/bctool/README.md

-While the ESGF has provided a common data and metadata format for the storage of GCM output data, the access to RCM boundary data from the ESGF is still hampered by the granularity of datasets and files, the frecuency of the available data, the masking of the fields, their units, or the final format required for a given RCM.
+While the ESGF has provided a common data and metadata format for the storage of GCM output data, the access to RCM boundary data from the ESGF is still hampered by the granularity of datasets and files, the frequency of the available data, the masking of the fields, their units, or the final format required for a given RCM.
 In this context, this tool provides: